 Make this Air Fryer Cake Recipe and you will be rewarded with a lovely soft and fluffy sponge cake.
 Grab your bowl and ingredients and let me show you how to bake a cake in your air fryer!

-Take a look at my Air Fryer Chocolate Cake!
+Take a look at my Air Fryer Chocolate Cake and Air Fryer Biscoff Cake!

 Post may contain affiliate links.
 For more information, check my disclosure